PWA: A Hybrid of a Website and an App

 Benefits of PWA apps

-What are the benefits of a PWA?
+What the benefits of a PWA are

 Suppose we are developing an alternative to the Financial Times for the domestic market.

 Enjoy the ease of distribution.
 A PWA does not need Google Play or the App Store with strict rules, mandatory fees, blocking risks, legal delays, and negative reviews paid by competitors.
 Associated costs are excluded: application stores require a variety of graphic materials and text descriptions.
 Now you can save on the services of a designer and copywriter.
-If necessary, the web application can be easily packed into a native one suitable for publication in stores.
+If necessary, the web app can be easily packed into a native one suitable for publication in stores.

 Hold the audience with a PWA.
 The desktop icon blinks and reminds you to check the quotes.
 Push notifications also motivate people to come back.
 Users set levels, and when quotes reach those levels, a notification will be received even if the application is inactive.